Jumping Jules Poetry

 Second place in the Dreich Chapbook Competition with Quicksand!
 More on blog

-I'm delighted to tell you my poem If I Can't has won a competition!!
-Read the poem here and find out more about it on my blog!!
+I'm delighted to tell you my poem If I Can't is a winning poem in the Hidden Voices National Poetry Day competition 2019.
+More on blog

-Go to my blog find out about my newspaper article in Cambridge News and read it below
+Go to my blog find out about my newspaper article in Cambridge News and read it here

-So thrilled Brian Moses, children's poet, has asked me to be a guest poet on his blog.
+So thrilled Brian Moses has asked me to be a guest poet on his blog

 'This is sadly so true'